SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

 ## Getting the source address

-If you look at Etherscan, for either the [L1 Greeter](https://goerli.etherscan.io/address/0x4d0fcc1Bedd933dA4121240C2955c3Ceb68AAE84#events) or the [L2 Greeter](https://goerli-explorer.optimism.io/address/0xE8B462EEF7Cbd4C855Ea4B65De65a5c5Bab650A9#events), you will see events with the source address on the other layer.
+If you look at Blockscout, for either the [L1 Greeter](https://tanenbaum.io/address/0xAE5F19b849d777B8D6Cb1296C5f10CCa19B0AeaD#events) or the [L2 Greeter](https://rollux.tanenbaum.io/address/0x2316EEbB361d13b0BB091B7C3533079c0f2a229A#events), you will see events with the source address on the other layer.
 The way this works is that the cross domain messenger that calls the target contract has a method, `xDomainMessageSender()`, that returns the source address.
 It is used by the `getXsource` function in `Greeter`.

 ```solidity